‘Spinning Out’ cancelled: Why fans still want a season 2

-If you can hear the collective groan across the Internet, it’s because Netflix cancelled yet another extremely interesting and promising series way before its time.
+If you can hear the collective groan across the Internet, it’s because Netflix canceled yet another extremely interesting & promising series way before its time, and even though it’s been a while fans still want season 2.
 Spinning Out, Netflix’s figure skating drama, has ended after one season on the platform.
 It’s a crushing blow, due to the fact that it was decently received by critics and beloved by audiences.

 Seriously, the internet hasn’t been this excited about figure skating since Yuri on Ice debuted back in 2016.
 With Spinning Out out at Netflix, it’s time to find someone somewhere to pick up the series.
-Here’s why Spinning Out deserves that second season.
+Here’s why Spinning Out deserves season 2.

 Spinning Out follows a solo skater who had a career-ending head injury on the ice as she enters the world of pairs skating while trying to keep her bipolar disorder secret from the world at large.

 It’s an addictive watch